realtimebillionaire/Real-Time-Billionaire/README.md

 # Real-Time Billionaire
-Outcompetes [Forbes](https://www.forbes.com/real-time-billionaires/) and [Bloomberg](https://www.bloomberg.com/billionaires/) in design and information but still be as accurate.<br>
+Outcompetes [Forbes](https://www.forbes.com/real-time-billionaires/) and [Bloomberg](https://www.bloomberg.com/billionaires/) in overview, info and design but still be as accurate.<br>
 Credit to [Jesse Okeya](https://github.com/jesseokeya) for the [JSON API Of The Forbes 400 Richest People List](https://github.com/jesseokeya/Forbes400).